Lukasa/lukasa.co.uk/_posts/2016-01-05-Debugging_With_Wireshark_TLS.md

 #### Versions

-Like the Client Hello, there are two version numbers in the Server Hello: one in the outer wrapper and one in the record itself. *Unlike* the Client Hello, these should be the same.
+Like the Client Hello, there are two version numbers in the Server Hello: one in the outer wrapper and one in the message itself. *Unlike* the Client Hello, these should be the same.
 This is because the Server should have chosen a TLS version to use.
 In almost all cases this will be the highest common version between the client and server.
 In the case of my example, that's TLSv1.2.

 #### Cipher Suite